milesj/forum/install.md

 	Router::connect('/forum/rules/*', array('plugin' => 'forum', 'controller' => 'forum', 'action' => 'rules'));
 	Router::connect('/admin/forum/settings/*', array('plugin' => 'forum', 'controller' => 'forum', 'action' => 'settings', 'admin' => true));

+It is also a good idea to create a "forum" folder within your app/tmp folder, and chmod it to 777.

 ## 4. Run the installer ##

 For your convenience, there is an automated installation script that you can run through the command line.
 If you do not have access to a command line, please jump down to the manual installation section.
 Now run the following command in your command line and follow the on screen instructions.